IzzAmani/js-sort-visual/README.md

 # js-sort-visual

 > Sorting visualizer made in HTML, CSS, JavaScript for web use.
-All because im bored and tired of makingthe mbti website
+All because im bored and tired of making the mbti website